 I believe that the more you can learn about the composition department at Indiana, the more you will appreciate why we believe this is the best place for young composers to discover and develop their potential.
-Please take advantage of this website to find answers to some of the frequently asked questions about our department, a list of visiting composers, samples of music by our students and faculty, and much more information about our faculty and programs.
+Please take advantage of our website to find answers to frequently asked questions about the department, a list of visiting composers, samples of music by our students and faculty, and much more information about our faculty and programs.
 I also encourage you to contact the coordinator of music composition with any questions you might have about the study of composition at the Indiana University Jacobs School of Music.

 Chair, Composition Department